This post may contain affiliate links. For more information, please read the full disclosure policy here.

 So what did I find in Hobart?
-I discovered a relatively-small country town that seemed similar in size to the town I grew up in, but with prettier architecture and cooler temperatures.
-At the pub on the first night I Googled just how big it was.
+I discovered a relatively small country town that seemed similar in size to the town I grew up in, but with prettier architecture and cooler temperatures.
+At the pub on the first night, I Googled just how big it was.
 It turns out only 200,000 people call Hobart home, compared to the millions in Melbourne.
 Although I am enjoying the city at this time in my life, I can see why Hobart is an attractive place to live.

 Pickled Frog Hostel

 I thought I would start with the accommodation.
-Through staying at the Pickled Frog my friend and I were able to see a lot of the sights below for free or with much more ease.
+Through staying at the Pickled Frog, my friend and I were able to see a lot of the sights below for free or with much more ease.
 The rooms here range from $25 for a dorm bed to $35 for us in a twin room with a shared bathroom.
-Although the room was small, it was comfortable and included a wash basin as well as a dressing table.
+Although the rooms are small, they are comfortable and include a washbasin as well as a dressing table.
 This made two girls getting ready each morning a lot easier.

 The Pickled Frog is also very centrally located close to the city’s mall.
 It is within walking distance to Hobart’s main attractions, including Salamanca and Battery Point.
 The hostel offered everything you could want at a very reasonable price.

 Looking for more luxurious accommodation recommendations?
-Check out HotelsCombined’s post, highlighting 15 Popular Hobart Hotels with Picturesque Views.
+Check out this HotelsCombined post, highlighting 15 Popular Hobart Hotels with Picturesque Views.
 It may just complete your Hobart weekend getaway!

-Bonorong Wildlife Sanctuary
+Visit the animals at Bonorong Wildlife Sanctuary

-Thanks to our accommodation we got a shuttle to Bonorong, which is located about 30 minutes from Hobart’s city centre.
+Thanks to our accommodation we got a shuttle to Bonorong, which is located about 30 minutes from Hobart city centre.
 Entrance is $25 for adults and the park is quite small.
 But you know that your money is going to support these native Australian animals who have all been rescued.
 During their daily morning tour, we met Tina the wombat, whose mum was killed in a car crash when she was a baby.

-Next there were koalas, which aren’t actually native to Tasmania.
+Next, there were koalas, which aren’t actually native to Tasmania.
 I had never felt a koala (or I have and I can’t remember) but their fur coat is so soft.
 The tour leader mentioned that they are related to wombats, although Tina’s coat wasn’t as cuddly.
 There are also a few birds being rehabilitated and a lot of kangaroos.
-Upon entry you get some food that you can hand feed to the kangaroos, who definitely weren’t shy.
+Upon entry, you get some food that you can hand feed to the kangaroos, who definitely weren’t shy.
 They were coming right up to us for a feed and I did try to take a kangaroo selfie, but they were too fidgety for me.
 I did have quite a few hold my hand though, but just for the feed – so sly.

 Beside its underground lair, MONA also has a cafe and wine bar.
-We had lunch at the cafe, which had amazing views over the water.
+We had lunch at the cafe, which had amazing views of the water.
 Outside you can get some fantastic photos of Hobart, or perhaps jump on a trampoline – another one of MONA’s exhibits.
 Apparently the grounds are host to free music festivals too (in the summer, of course).

 Although we got a free lift there, we decided to take the ferry back to Hobart.
 It was worth it because the views were spectacular from the back deck, and I got to sit on a sheep.
 Yes, the ferry continued the weird MONA theme with graffiti everywhere, including in the toilets.
 If you are heading to MONA, go via the ferry.

-Although we missed out on the Salamanca Market it was still the place to spend a Hobart evening.
+Although we missed out on the Salamanca Market, it was still the place to spend a Hobart evening.
 It is not only on the water, a winner in my books, but is home to many art galleries, gift shops and boutiques.
 It gave me the impression Hobart has a very creative community.

 One evening we went for pre-dinner drinks at Grape.
 We then walked past the crowd sitting on the heated patio at Cargo and decided on dinner at BarCelona.
-Check out this post detailing all of the awesome food and drink we sampled in Hobart, because I was WOWED.
+Check out this post detailing all of the awesome food and drink we sampled in Hobart because I was WOWED.
 A teaser? $10 steins of cider on Wednesdays at BarCelona.

 Battery Point is actually a really nice walk around the corner from Salamanca.
-If you have time in your itinerary just follow the road and the water around the bend.
+If you have time in your itinerary, just follow the road and the water around the bend.